Pakistani cuisine: Desserts

 Popular desserts include Peshawari ice cream, sheer khurma, qulfi, falooda, kheer, Firni, zarda, shahi tukray and rabri.
 Sweetmeats are consumed on various festive occasions in Pakistan.
 Some of the most popular are gulab jamun, barfi, ras malai, kalakand, jalebi and panjiri.
-Pakistani desserts also include a long list of halvah, such as multani, hubshee, and sohan halvah.
+Pakistani desserts also include a long list of halva, such as Multani Halwa, hubshee, Gajar ka halwa, sohan halvah, Ugham Halwo, Sindhi Halwo, Seero.

 Kheer made of roasted seviyaan (vermicelli) instead of rice is popular during Eid ul-Fitr.
 Gajraila is a sweet made from grated carrots, boiled in milk, sugar, cream and green cardamom, topped with nuts and dried fruit.
 It is popular in Pakistan, as well as in other parts of South Asia, including Afghanistan.

+Like other parts of South Asia, Pakistan also has adopted various Bengali sweets in their diet such as Bakarkhani, Cham Cham, Rasmalai, Rasgulle, Kala Jamun, Meetha Dahi, Malpua, Chenna Murki, Seviyaan ki kheer, etc.

 Tea varieties

-Pakistanis drink a great deal of tea, which is locally called "chai."
+Pakistanis drink a great deal of tea, locally called "chai".
 Both black (with milk) and green teas are popular and there are different varieties common in different parts of Pakistan.